YasamanNemati/Petrophysics-mass-balance--Nemati-et-al/README.md

 If you use these codes or datasets, please cite the article once published:

-Nemati, Y., Dupuis, J.C., Giroux, B., Smith, R. 2025.(in review).
+Nemati, Y., Dupuis, J.C., Quesnel, B., Giroux, B., Smith, R., Beaudoin, G. 2025.(in review).
 Petrophysics and mass balance integration for alteration detection in orogenic gold exploration.
-Geochemistry, Geophysics, Geosystems.
+Journal of Applied Geophysics.

 Contact